Plain English

 SPAC (Special Purpose Acquisition Company)

-A SPAC is a shell company—basically an empty corporate box—created specifically to raise money from investors with the g…
+A SPAC is a shell company—basically an empty corporate vehicle with no real business—created solely to raise money from …

 Subsidiary spin-off

-A subsidiary spin-off is when a parent company separates one of its divisions into an independent, publicly traded compa…
+A subsidiary spin-off is when a large company separates one of its divisions into an independent, publicly traded compan…

 Tender offer